-With all the talk of Uber recently, you might have considered signing up to drive for the service in order to earn some extra money.
-You might also wonder about the implications when it comes to your car insurance and who would pay in the event of an accident.
-Read on to learn all about what steps you may have to take to ensure your Uber driver insurance doesn’t run into any surprises.
+Services like Uber have been popular for several years, and when unemployment rates rise, you may consider signing up as a driver to earn some extra money.
+You may also wonder about the implications when it comes to your car insurance and who would pay in the event of an accident.
+Read on to learn what steps you may have to take to avoid any insurance-related surprises while driving for Uber.

 What is Uber?

-Uber is a ride-hailing service (sometimes referred to as “ride-sharing”) that competes with taxis and black car services.
-Passengers hail an Uber from the smartphone app and arrange for a car to pick them up, often for less than the cost of a traditional taxi.
+Uber is a ridesharing service (sometimes referred to as “ride hailing”) that competes with taxis and black car companies.
+Passengers hail an Uber from a smartphone app and arrange for a car to pick them up, often for less than the cost of a traditional taxi.

-From a business perspective, Uber is similar to taxi companies in that they do not own or operate the cars, and drivers are not directly employed by them.
-However, unlike traditional taxi medallion companies, almost anyone can drive for UberX and competitors like Lyft, Sidecar, etc. In some states the only requirements for UberX drivers are car insurance, appropriate age, health, completion of a driving test, and passing a background check.
+Unlike traditional taxi medallion companies, almost anyone can drive for UberX and competitors like Lyft and Via.
+In some states, the only requirements for UberX drivers are car insurance, appropriate age, health, completion of a driving test and passing a background check.1

-Your personal auto insurance policy may not provide coverage for you if you drive for a service like UberX.
+Your personal auto insurance policy may not provide coverage for you while driving for a service like UberX.
 This is because personal car insurance policies have a list of exclusions, and they often include “driving-for-hire.”
 If you are driving for UberX or a similar service, you should check with your insurance company to confirm whether your policy covers this “commercial driving.”
 If it does not, you will want to consider purchasing supplemental commercial auto insurance, though for many part-time drivers, this may not be financially feasible.2

-Uber requires all of their drivers to have car insurance, and provides supplemental insurance coverage, but only while the app is on.
+Uber requires all their drivers to have car insurance, and provides supplemental insurance coverage, but only while the app is on.
 Here’s how it works: When the Uber app is off, a driver is covered by their own personal car insurance.
 When the Uber app is turned on, a low level of liability insurance becomes active.
 When a trip is accepted, a higher level of coverage kicks in and remains active until the passenger exits the vehicle.
-Previously Uber driver insurance had only offered coverage when a passenger was in the car, but the company updated their policy after a series of accidents which resulted in various lawsuits.
+Previously, Uber driver insurance had only offered coverage when a passenger was in the car, but the company has since updated their policy.

-Lyft and some of the other ride-sharing services point to the $1 million per incident excess liability coverage that certain states require them to carry.
+Lyft and some of the other ridesharing services point to the $1 million per incident excess liability coverage that certain states require them to carry.
 The policies are designed to deal with liability claims, which a driver’s insurance doesn’t cover.
-But these policies won’t cover a driver’s car – you must rely on your own personal auto insurance policy.
+But these policies won’t cover a driver’s car – you must rely on your own personal auto insurance policy.3